 As figs are so fragile and do not transport well, most figs harvested are sold dried, and these are available throughout the year.

-Here are some of the more common varieties you may come across in the market.
-They are available fresh or dried.
+These varieties are some of the best tasting figs you may come across in the market and are available fresh or dried.

 - Black Mission (black or purple skin, pink flesh).
 These are the sweetest variety, delicious on their own or mixed with yogurt, ricotta, crème fraîche, or served with cured meats and strong cheeses.

 - Brown Turkey (brownish dark purple skin).
 They are a little less sweet than Black Mission, and are wonderful in salads, grilled/baked with honey or made into jam.

 - Calimyrna (Large greenish yellow fruit, deep pink flesh).
 They are the largest variety with a slightly thicker skin.
 They have a more pronounced nutty flavour than other figs and are perfect served raw on a charcuterie or cheese platter, or baked/grilled.

 - Dottato (Kadota in US) (greenish skin, pale pink flesh).
 These are creamy, sweet and almost seedless, with a ‘honey drop’ underneath.
 They can be eaten raw, cooked, turned into jam.